utsmok/syntheca/.github/progress.md

 - The clients deliberately don't perform fuzzy matching — this was moved into the processing layer to keep clients I/O-only.
 The processing step will implement fuzzy matching and candidate resolution.
  - The clients deliberately don't perform fuzzy matching — this was moved into the processing layer to keep clients I/O-only.
 The processing step will implement fuzzy matching and candidate resolution.
 However, parsing logic that flattens nested structures from Pure and OpenAlex has been ported into the clients to avoid duplication and to provide ready-to-consume dicts for processing.

+2025-11-19T00:30:00Z - OpenAlex title search optimization

+Summary:
+- Parallelized the detailed work fetch in `OpenAlexClient.get_works_by_title` using `asyncio.gather` to fetch multiple work details concurrently.
+This prevents slow serial fetches when the autocomplete returns multiple matches.
+- Added a unit test to ensure that one failing detail request doesn't break the entire operation (error-tolerant behaviour).

 2025-11-19T00:25:00Z - Pydantic v2 config migration

 Summary: